js318sn-sudo/Global_E-Commerce_Sales_Analysis_Mini-Project/README.md

 ---

 ## Problem Statement
+The rapid growth of e-commerce businesses generates large volumes of sales, customer, product, and payment data.
+Analyzing this data is essential for understanding customer purchasing behavior, identifying top-performing products, tracking sales trends, evaluating profitability, and improving business decision-making.
+The objective of this project is to perform a comprehensive analysis of e-commerce sales data using Python, Pandas, data visualization, statistical techniques, and machine learning to generate meaningful business insights and support data-driven decisions.

+## Dataset Selection
+For this project, a custom E-Commerce Sales dataset was created to simulate real-world online business operations.
+The dataset consists of four interconnected tables: Customers, Products, Orders, and Payments.
+These datasets contain information related to customer details, product information, order transactions, sales amounts, discounts, profits, payment methods, and payment status.
+The datasets were merged and analyzed to study sales performance, customer behavior, product trends, revenue generation, profitability, and business growth patterns.
+This structured dataset provides a suitable foundation for data cleaning, exploratory data analysis (EDA), statistical analysis, feature engineering, visualization, and machine learning tasks.

+---

+## Problem Statement
 To analyze e-commerce sales data and extract meaningful insights such as:
 - Customer behavior
 - Product performance